spamdalfz/SVG-Logo-Maker/README.md

 To contribute to this project, please read the installation section and ensure you have a solid understanding of the codebase.
 Contributions are welcome via pull requests.

 ## Tests
-To run tests, use the command npm test.
+To run tests, use the command ```npm test```.
 The tests are designed to validate the functionality of the shape classes and SVG rendering.

 ## Questions
 If you have any questions, you can reach out to me on [GitHub](https://github.com/spamdalfz) or contact me directly at coreyvasser@gmail.com.